 Why does this matter?
 The MSP industry has a heavy concentration of private companies.
 And the presence of impartial, third-party evaluation standards provides much-needed transparency.

 It also nurtures a competitive spirit, drives innovation, and benefits businesses that work with MSPs.

 The AISP model recommends a range of $100.00-$250.00 per month/per person for Fully Managed IT Services.
 So an organization with 20 people might pay $2,000 to $5,000 per month.

 An organization with forty people and Co-Managed IT might pay the same amount.
 Not because they’re better negotiators.
-Part of their service is in-sourced.
+Part of their service is internal or in-sourced.
 Part of their service is outsourced.